timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

 provide a consistent view and MUST update more frequently than the typical refresh rate for rsync repositories used by RPs.
 When these conditions hold, RPs observe the same RRDP session with the serial monotonically increasing.
-Unfortunately, RFC 8182 does not specify RP behavior if the serial regresses.
+Unfortunately, [@!RFC8182] does not specify RP behavior if the serial regresses.
 A s a result, some RPs download the snapshot to re-sync if they observe a serial regression.